tsahota/NMproject/README.md

 ### Instructions

 * NMprojects are directories where you can work on pharmacometric analysis.
-* First, set up a TidyProject with the `make_project("/path/to/project/dir"")`.
+* First, set up a tidyproject with the `make_project("/path/to/project/dir"")`.
-   * See tutorial at https://github.com/tsahota/TidyProject to get started with TidyProject
+   * See tutorial at https://github.com/tsahota/tidyproject to get started with tidyproject
 * Open the NMproject with the File -> Open Project menu items.
 NOTE: always use Rstudio to open an NMproject, never just setwd() to the directory.

 * To ensure code you write which depends on the NMproject package will never break due to updates, install the package NMproject into the *project library*.
 Do this by simply installing again: